-The OFED Stack provided by Bright Computing can be removed appending the -r option to the appropriate -h or -s option.
+The OFED Stack provided by Bright Computing can be removed by appending the -r option to the appropriate -h or -s option.
+Removing the packages from a head node or software image can lead to package dependency breakage, and software not working any more.
+So using the "-r" option should be done with caution.